mswhitby/classroom/_docs/classes/3rd.md

 - The journal entry was [March 17, 2025](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md#march-17-2025).
 - You must email me to let me know you've submitted your journal late.
 If you do not email me, your journal entry may not be graded.

-### 4. Grades
+### 4. Grades & Missing Work

 - **Friday, March 21st** is the end of the grading period—which means all missing assignments must be submitted by this date in order for you to receive credit.
-- There are over 30 journal entries that I cannot grade because the headings are not properly formatted.
-Check Skyward to make sure you have a grade for all journals you've completed.
+- **There are over 30 journal submissions that I cannot access or grade because the headings are not properly formatted.** Check Skyward to make sure that you have a grade for all journals that you've completed.
 Also, check your journal to make sure you've written your dates correctly.
-- You must email me if you complete any missing work.
-I will not know you've turned in late work if you do not send me an email informing me.
+- You must email me if you complete any missing work or correct any journal headings.
+I will not know you've turned in missing work if you do not send me an email informing me.

 ----